hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

-###Deployment of Scale-out swift architecture
+###Deployment of Scale-out swift

 HP Helion has a Swift cluster as part of cloud creation.
 Helion deploys overcloud which supports 'no single point of failure policy'.

-**What is storage-policy:1 for object-ring:1???** need info

 By deploying scale-out swift you can create storage-policy:1 for object-ring:1, which is used to store end cloud user data.
 Storage-policy:1 is used to implement object-ring:1 and needs to adhere to 'no single point of failure' policy.
 We recommend you to use at last two nodes to implement storage-policy:1.
 Also, you can extend the object storage by adding one or more nodes to object-ring:1 as per your requirement.

-The following diagram depicts a simplified deployment scenario of scale out swift.

-* with one object ring
-* different object storage ring using Overcloud controller nodes
-* different object storage ring without using <over> cloud controller nodes
+The section assumes that one is deploying two extra nodes to realize storage-policy:1 to start with and there is no extra proxy node is being added.
+You can deploy scale-out object-ring:1 by following below mentioned steps:

-### Deploy scale out swift nodes with Helion
+### Procedure to deploy scale out swift nodes with Helion

 This section describes the procedure for the deployment of scale out Swift nodes.